How to send money to Poland cheaply and quickly.

 - Pickup methods.
 Are the funds transferred into your recipient’s bank account, or are they able to visit a branch location or convenience store and pick up cash?

-How can you send money to Poland from Australia?
+How can you send money to Poland from Canada?

 If you want to send money to Poland, make sure to consider the following options:

 - Specialist money transfer company.
 These money transfer providers offer fast and affordable transfers to Poland.
-Examples of companies that offer this service include CurrencyFair and OFX.
+Examples of companies that offer this service include CurrencyFair and TransferWise.

 - Cash pick up money transfer provider.
-Companies like Western Union and MoneyGram allow you to send funds from Australia which can then be picked up in cash in Poland within minutes.
+Companies like Western Union and MoneyGram allow you to send funds from Canada which can then be picked up in cash in Poland within minutes.
 These companies tend to charge higher fees for their speedy services.

 - Bank transfer.
-Most banks will allow you to send money from Australia to Poland, but you will typically be able to find lower fees and better exchange rates elsewhere.
+Most banks will allow you to send money from Canada to Poland, but you will typically be able to find lower fees and better exchange rates elsewhere.

 - PayPal.
-Once you and your recipient have opened PayPal accounts, you can use this reliable online payment system to send money overseas.
+You and your recipient must both have PayPal accounts in order to use this reliable online payment system to send money overseas.

 - International money order.
-This old-fashioned method is being slowly phased out around the world, but it allows you to get an international guaranteed cheque from your bank.
+This old-fashioned method is being slowly phased out around the world, where you get an international guaranteed cheque from your bank.
 It is the slowest way to send money overseas, since you are posting it via the mail.

 Emergencies happen, how can you get cash quickly in Poland?

-However, it’s vital that you keep your wits about you and take the time to read the fine print before committing to any transaction.
-High fees and terrible exchange rates can end up costing you much more than a pretty penny, so double check all the details of any transaction before you sign on the dotted line.Back to top
+However, it’s vital that you, or the sender of your money, takes the time to read the fine print before committing to any transaction.
+High fees and terrible exchange rates can end up costing you a lot of money, so double check all of the details of any transaction before you commit to the transfer.

-Western Union and MoneyGram both allow you to transfer money to Poland so it can be picked up in cash from an agent location.
-If you use one of these convenient services, remember that your recipient will need details of the transaction and photo ID in order to pick up the money.
-If you’ve transferred a large amount, they may need to phone ahead to ensure the agent has enough cash on hand for them to pick up.
+Western Union and MoneyGram both allow you to transfer money to Poland, where it can be picked up in cash from an agent location.
+If you use one of these convenient services, remember that your recipient will need the details of the transaction and a valid photo ID in order to pick up the money.
+If you’ve transferred a large amount of money, they may need to call ahead to ensure that the agent has enough cash on hand for them to pick up.